bmt26/Gamerful/README.md

    * User will be presented with a variety of game genres to choose from.
    * User will be able to search for a specific game or game review.
 * Review Page Screen
-   * User will be able to see or post game review.
+   * User will be able to see and post game reviews.
-   * User will also have the option to choose between what parents say and what kids say about the game.
+   * The user will also have the option to choose between what parents say and what kids say about the game.
 * Profile Page Screen
-   * User will be able to see their posted reviews, edit profile, and logout.
+   * User will be able to see their posted reviews, edit their profile, and log out.
 * Details Screen
-   * User will be able to see an indepth review of a game.
+   * User will be able to see an in-depth review of a game.
 * Post Review Screen
    * User will be able to create and post a comment on a specific game for other users to see.
 * Edit Profile Page Screen